dinakazakevich/qe-spree-playwright/playwright/README.md

   - It helps prevent global type definition conflicts due to pollution of global namespace by e2e framework
 - POM
   - Component Objects: shared UI components are imported to page objects via BasePage class
-  - Page Objects: provide extensive methods for interactive with pages
+  - Page Objects: provide extensive methods for interacting with pages
   - API client Class that exports most common set of user actions as operations
-  - Fixtures: for instantiating Page Objects and provided authenticated browser and request context
+  - Fixtures: for instantiating Page Objects and providing authenticated browser and request context
 - Basic datafactory
   - Handles dynamic test data generation
   - Stores reusable test data in constants.ts
 - CI
   - Dedicated docker-compose file for the CI github workflow that spins up individual containers for the application web service, the database, redis service, and also a dedicated one for playwright
-  - A simple workflow for starting an running the selected number of Playwright checks against that setup.
+  - A simple workflow for starting and running the selected number of Playwright checks against that setup.
   - Linter, prettier, and type check before any E2E tests are run.

 **Challenges:**

-- No docker-compose configuration file for setting up test environment in CI/CD
+- No docker-compose configuration file for setting up test environment in CI
 - Ruby: I needed some time to ramp up on Ruby architecture before adding Playwright
 - Lack of proper semantic HTML in many components, very few test-data-ids
 - Very concise requirements outlined in the assignment, had to improvise